 The Company measures stock options with service-based vesting or performance-based vesting granted to employees, non-employees and directors based on the fair value on the date of grant using the Black-Scholes option-pricing model.
-The Company measures restricted common stock awards using the difference between the purchase price per share of the award, if any, and the fair value of the Company's common stock at the date of grant.
 Compensation expense for the awards is recognized over the requisite service period for employees and directors and as services are delivered for non-employees, both of which are generally the vesting period of the respective award.
 The Company uses the straight-line method to record the expense of awards with only service-based vesting conditions.
-The Company uses the graded-vesting method to record the expense of awards with both service-based vesting conditions, commencing once achievement of the performance condition becomes probable.
+The Company uses the graded-vesting method to record the expense of awards with both service-based and performance-based vesting conditions, commencing once achievement of the performance condition becomes probable.
 The Company accounts for forfeitures of share-based awards as they occur.